JeffreyRobertLynch/GlassBox-XAI/README.md

 - **Clinical Workflows:** Integrating into Computer-Aided Diagnosis (CAD) tools.

-Unlike simple classification, which only states "lesion present," accurate segmentation reveals shape irregularities and precise border limits, aiding biopsy guidance and treatment decisions.
+Unlike simple classification, which only states "lesion present", accurate segmentation reveals shape irregularities and precise border limits, aiding biopsy guidance and treatment decisions.

 ### Why Explainability (XAI) Is Critical in Healthcare AI
 Building transparent AI is essential, not optional, for clinical adoption:

 - **Clinician Trust & Collaboration:** Tools like saliency and Grad‑CAM heatmaps help clinicians understand how and why the model made a specific decision, including the model's confidence level at the pixel level.
 This supports human-in-the-loop (HITL) workflows and informed decision-making.

 - **Regulatory & Ethical Compliance:** XAI is increasingly required for medical device approval and supports bias detection, auditability, and safe deployment.

 - **Model Validation & Iterative Improvement:** Visual explanations enable SME feedback loops, critical for clinical trials, continuous improvement, and device certification.